The president, an independent counsel, Monica, the cigar and the honor of the White House Ruthless Criticism

 The tit for tat of the Democrats

-An essential part of his defense is therefore the re-establishment of trust as a repentant and purified sinner.
-For this purpose Clinton has supplemented his behavior as a responsible and sovereign statesman with remorseful admissions of guilt and ostentatious prayers and confessions to two freshly signed-on clerics in the “tele-confessional booth of the nation:”
+An essential part of his defense is therefore to re-establish trust in him as a repentant and purified sinner.
+For this purpose, Clinton has supplemented his behavior as a responsible and sovereign statesman with remorseful admissions of guilt and ostentatious prayers and confessions to two newly signed-on clerics in the “tele-confessional booth of the nation”:

-“'Slick Willy has thought up some tricks.
+“Slick Willy has thought up some tricks.
 He now makes his regret public and wants to meet weekly with two ministers for prayers.”
 (Sp)

 The moral people's court